We explore quantum behaviour in nanomaterials and implement them in humanitarian technologies.

 Our Computational Research

-Using finite difference time domain (FDTD) method, we numerically analyze light matter interactions between low dimensional materials and closely located plasmonic structures giving rise to quantum phenomena such as fluorescence enhancement, Förster Resonant Energy Transfer (FRET) at resonant and off-resonant cases.
+Using finite difference time domain (FDTD) method, we numerically analyze light matter interactions between low dimensional materials and closely located plasmonic structures giving rise to quantum phenomena such as fluorescence enhancement, Förster Resonant Energy Transfer (FRET) and Fano Resonance.

 Our Experimental Research